-As of 31 March 2021 there were 40 shareholders, each holding a £1.00 share all of which are independent in accordance with the Association's new Rules.
-This includes Connexus Housing Limited which is a member and holds a £1.00 share.
-Members have voting rights at Annual and Special General Meetings.
+As of 31 March 2021 there were 11 shareholders, each holding a $\pounds$ 1.00 share all of which are independent in accordance with the Association's new Rules.
+Connexus Housing Limited is also a member and holds a $\pounds$ 1.00 share.
+Members have voting rights at

+Annual and Special General Meetings.
 Members of the Association are eligible to be elected to sit on the Board and Committees.
 The detailed arrangements regarding membership are set out in the Rules of the Association.

-Health and Safety
+Health and safety